See our virtual tours and leaflets here

 Getting to the coast

-Getting to the Somerset coast by road is easy; from the M5, exit at junction 22 for Burnham-on-Sea, 23 for Bridgwater and the Quantocks or 24 for Watchet, Blue Anchor and Minehead.
+Getting to the Somerset coast by road is straightforward.
+From the M5, use junction 22 for Burnham-on-Sea, 23 for Bridgwater and the Quantocks, or 24 for Watchet, Blue Anchor and Minehead.

 Community transport

-Somerset’s community transport schemes offer transport for individuals or groups, including accessible and door-to-door services.
+Community transport schemes in Somerset offer travel for individuals and groups.
+Services include accessible and door-to-door options.

 Parking

-Find information on council run car parks, including opening times, prices and Blue Badge status.
+Find details of council-run car parks, including opening times, charges and Blue Badge access.

-There are also several private car parks on the coast.
-These are highlighted in the virtual tours and the Somerset’s Accessible Coast leaflet.
+There are also private car parks along the coast.
+These are shown in the virtual tours and the Somerset’s Accessible Coast leaflet.

 Tell us what you think

-If you have used the Somerset’s Accessible Coast leaflets or the online resources we would love to hear your feedback.
+If you have used the Somerset’s Accessible Coast leaflets or online resources, we would like your feedback.

-Is there anything you’d like to see added?
-Or perhaps something you think we need to change.
+Is there anything you would like us to add?
+Or anything you think we should change?

 We have created a short Feedback Form here where you can let us know.